psf/request-for/2019-Q4-PyPI/RFI.md

 - Methods for detection of malicious content
 - Implementation feasibilty for PyPI and associated scalability

+#### Continuations of API Token and Multi-Factor Authentication Work

+A previous grant from the Open Technology Fund allowed the PSF to fund [work implementing multi-factor authentication and scoped upload API tokens on PyPI](https://github.com/pypa/warehouse/milestone/13).
+During the cryptographic signing and malicious upload detection work, we may discover requirements for further improvements in PyPI's MFA or API tokens.

 ## Estimated Budgets and Caps

 **Budgets and caps** are provided to help contractors in preparing their proposals.